fission/docs.fission.io/docs/content/en/docs/installation/upgrade/_index.en.md

 ---
 title: "Upgrading Fission"
-weight: 30
+weight: 1
+description: >
+  Upgrade guide for Fission installation
 ---

-## If you're using Helm
+# With Helm

 If you installed Fission using `helm`, upgrade is as simple as `helm upgrade`:

 ```bash
 # Find the name of the release you want to upgrade